BalaM314/mlogx/spec.md

 More coming Soon™.

 ## List of variables
-<_stdout>: default [Message] to output messages.
+_stdout: default [Message] to output messages.
 Standard output.

-<_stderr>: default [Message] to output errors.
-Can be the same as <_stdout>.
+_stderr: default [Message] to output errors.
+Can be the same as _stdout.

-<_stack1>: Contains an address that should be jumped back to once a function call is complete.
+_stack1: Contains an address that should be jumped back to once a function call is complete.
 You should never need to set this, the `call` instruction does it for you.

 ## List of functions